 We have recently produced security plans for:

-- A Liberian human rights organisation investigating war crimes.
+- A local human rights organisation investigating war crimes in Liberia.

-- A board member of an international foundation working with anti-poaching initiatives in Mozambique.
+- A Swiss foundation working with anti-poaching initiatives in southern Africa.

 Please contact us to discuss your security plan needs.